Main cyCombine workflow (Python port)

 adata.write_h5ad('cycombine_corrected.h5ad')

-The uncorrected expression stays in adata.X, the corrected expression is in adata.layers['cycombine_corrected'], and the SOM cluster assignments are in adata.obs['cycombine_som'].
+The uncorrected expression stays in adata.X, the corrected expression is in adata.layers['cycombine_corrected'], SOM cluster assignments are in adata.obs['cycombine_som'], and the correction report is in adata.uns['cycombinepy_correction'].

 What next?

-• Use Detecting batch effects (Python port) to get a diagnostic report of the residual batch effect after correction.
+• Use Detecting batch effects (Python port) to inspect the residual batch effect after correction.

-• Pass covar=... or anchor=... to batch_correct if you need to preserve a biological condition or carry a reference sample across batches.
+• Pass covar=... or anchor=... to batch_correct when a biological condition should be preserved or a reference sample should be carried across batches.